NX2 E530 Culvert

 The challenge

-The culvert crosses underneath SH1, parallel to the proposed intersection of Matakana Link Road which is now under construction.
-The area has significant construction activity due to the current roading projects and has extremely high traffic volumes.
+The culvert crosses underneath SH1, parallel to the new intersection of Matakana Link Road which was under construction at the time.
+This resulted in extremely high traffic volumes during delivery of the project.

 The solution

-Instead of digging up the road in two halves, building the culvert and then burying it again, it is being hydraulically pushed under SH1 using advanced Pipe Jacking technology.
+Instead of digging up the road in two halves, building the culvert and then burying it again, it was hydraulically pushed under SH1 using advanced Pipe Jacking technology.

-Excavation will be carried out primarily using a hydraulic backhoe mounted inside the first pipe, with spoil removed by portable conveyors at the face and rail-mounted muck skips to manually haul the spoil out of the tunnel and be lifted out by crane.
-The precast jacking pipes will be installed on a cradle at the bottom of the jacking pit at the end of each advance.
-The entire pipeline and shield are pushed into the ground by means of a jacking frame fixed onto the back wall of the shaft.
-Tunnel services including lighting, power, communications, compressed air and ventilation are extended as required as the excavation progresses.
+Excavation were carried out primarily using a hydraulic backhoe mounted inside the first pipe, with spoil removed by portable conveyors at the face and rail-mounted muck skips to manually haul the spoil out of the tunnel and then lifting it out by crane.
+The precast jacking pipes were installed on a cradle at the bottom of the jacking pit at the end of each advance.
+The entire pipeline and shield were pushed into the ground by means of a jacking frame fixed onto the back wall of the shaft.
+Tunnel services including lighting, power, communications, compressed air and ventilation were extended as required as the excavation progressed.

 Pipe Jacking is a Tunnelling Operation in accordance with the Health and Safety at Work (Mining Operations and Quarrying Operations) Regulations 2016.
 The legislation and rules are the same as for any other major underground infrastructure project.